AndrewVetovitz/Quad-Tree-Imaging-2/README.md

 # Quad Tree Image Processing:

-Remake of a project I did back in 2016, but web based.
-The origional idea was a blog post from Michael Fogleman and [his quad project.](https://github.com/fogleman/Quads).
+A remake of a project I did back in 2016, but web-based.
+The original idea was a blog post from Michael Fogleman and [his quad project.](https://github.com/fogleman/Quads).

-I exanded his project, adding more functionality to the [web based version.](https://andrewvetovitz.com/static/quad-tree/)
+I expanded his project, adding more functionality to the [web-based version.](https://andrewvetovitz.com/static/quad-tree/)

 ## Color processing is Difficult and Anti-intuitive.

 The most difficult part of this project is color processing.
-You cannot sum and divide color by 2 to find the average you must square them, add them, divide by 2, and then take the square root.
+You cannot sum and divide colors by 2 to find the average you must square them, add them, divide by 2, and then take the square root.
 Also for color processing look into L*A*B colors which eliminate light components of colors and allow them to correctly be added.
 I used the luminance error method (error = r _ .2126 + g _ .7152 + b \* .0722) to determine which quad to divide next.
 This formula is based on research and how the eye perceives color the best; green having the highest impact and blue the lowest.
-Using equal weights to calculate errors between colors can create weird result.
+Using equal weights to calculate errors between colors can create weird results.
 This can include the image being too dark overall or in my case subdividing low-detail areas.
-If you want to write color dependent projects do your research before coding your project and look up materials.
+If you want to write color-dependent projects do your research before coding your project and look up materials.
 A video by [minute physics on colors](https://www.youtube.com/watch?v=LKnqECcg6Gw) was a good introduction to the topic.

 ## Below are some samples created from this project: